thegiftofgabes/fantasypunk-netlify/content/quickstart/_07-burdens.md

 **Roll under:** When you roll under its Weight, **it becomes too heavy to bear**.

-## Make Heavier or Lighter
+## make it heavier or lighter

 When you **make a Burden heavier**, increase its Weight by 1.

 When you **make a Burden lighter**, decrease its Weight by 1.

-## Crack Under Your Burdens
+## crack under your burdens

 When you every burden you carry becomes **too heavy to bear,** you **Crack Under Your Burdens**.
 Make a choice.

 **Let go**, however uneasily.

 Erase one of your burdens and describe how it was lost, broken, given away, how it is inaccessible or something else.
-You are closer to **be released.**
+You are closer to **finding release.**

 When you **let go**, **make every remaining burden lighter**.